vishalbelsare/vale-server/website/docs/common/points/spelling.md

 #### Choosing a dictionary

-By default, Vale includes a custom, open-source [dictionary for American English](https://github.com/errata-ai/en_US-web).
+By default, `spelling` includes a custom, open-source [dictionary for American English](https://github.com/errata-ai/en_US-web).
 However, you may also provide your own by using the `dic` and `aff` keys: